-Mentor.
-Advocate.
-Partner.
-(M.A.P.) is a volunteer peer support program adapted from nationally recognized Parent-to-Parent USA programs, specifically for Alaskans.
+Stone Soup Group offers a volunteer peer support opportunity adapted from nationally recognized Parent-to-Parent USA programs, specifically for Alaskans.
 As parents ourselves, we know one of the best resources for families is connecting with other families who have had similar experiences caring for a child with special needs; who have already come to accept and understand their child’s unique needs.

 What’s the Benefit?

 We’ve all had times in our journey when we have felt overwhelmed and alone.
 Looking back, it would have helped to talk with someone who has already gone through that experience and made it out on the other side.
-The goal of MAP is to tap into the amazing resource of “seasoned” parents we already have both locally and nationally to help fill this void and create a stronger community support system.
+The goal of Mentor-Advocate-Partner (MAP) is to tap into the amazing resource of “seasoned” parents we already have among us, both locally and nationally, to help fill this void and create a stronger community support system.